WTFBlaze/Streamerfy/README.md

 - 🚫 **Blacklist Management** – Block specific songs or artists
 - 🔞 **Explicit Filter** – Toggle on/off based on your vibe
 - 🧩 **Global Blacklist** – Community-powered banned songs
-- 🎥 **OBS Now Playing Overlay** – Auto-updating HTML overlay for your stream
+- 🎥 **OBS & TikTok Now Playing Overlay** – Auto-updating HTML overlay for your stream
 - 🧼 **Local Only** – No servers, no tracking.
 Your data stays with you.
 - 🔊 **Multi-Language** - Supports language files for native language translation
 - 🔐 **Permissions Customization** - Change who can run certain commands